-LANTIME (Local Area Network Timeserver) provides a high precision time base to a TCP/IP network (Stratum-1-Server).
+The LANTIME (Local Area Network Time Server) provides a high precision time base to a TCP/IP network (Stratum-1-Server).
 The NTP (Network Time Protocol) is used to synchronize all NTP clients with the reference.
-The several LANTIME variants differ from each other by the time reference.
-A GPS receiver, a DCF77 receiver or an IRIG time code receiver can be integrated as an internal reference as well as a combination of these references (hybrid system).
+The several LANTIME variants differ from each other by the time reference and output configuration.
+A GPS or combined GPS/GLONASS receiver, a long wave receiver (like DCF77, MSF or WWVB) or an IRIG time code receiver can be integrated as an internal reference as well as a combination of these references (hybrid system).
 External references are also possible.

-The time server M600/GPS/PTP is a set of equipment composed of a satellite controlled clock GPS170, a single-board computer with integrated network board and a power supply, all installed in a metal 19" modular chassis and ready to operate.
-Optionally a additional network port with hardware timestamping for the Precision Time Protocol (PTP) IEEE1588 will be integrated.
+The LANTIME system is a set of equipment composed of a internal receiver, a single-board computer and a power supply, all installed in a metal 19 inch modular chassis and ready to operate.
 A simplified LINUX operating system is installed on the single-board computers flash disk.
-Eight push buttons and a VF-Display can be used to configure and monitor the time server.
+Eight push buttons and a display can be used to configure and monitor the time server.

 After the network connection has been established the time server can also be configured and monitored remotely from a workstation via TELNET or FTP.
-An integrated HTTP server enables access to the LANTIME by using an ordinary WEB browser.
+An integrated web server enables access to the LANTIME by using an ordinary web browser.